generalmattza/python-threadsafe-serial/README.md

 pytest tests/
 ```

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Ensure that your code adheres to the project's coding standards and includes appropriate tests.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-## Acknowledgements

-This project is developed and maintained by Davidson Engineering.
-We appreciate the contributions from the open-source community.

-For more information, visit the [GitHub repository](https://github.com/davidson-engineering/serial-port-manager).